-The Edwardian Period (1901-1914)
+The Edwardian Era (1901-1914)

 And aside from the typical idyllic garden parties seen in period dramas, the Edwardian Period has a few historic moments in history that definitely stands out as well.
 Think Women’s Suffrage and Titanic.
 Basically, if you love season one of Downton Abbey, Titanic, or Road to Avonlea, then the Edwardian Period just may be for you!

 Note: Anything Rated R or rated TV-MA will get a content warning in the review.

-Be sure to check out the other historical eras from our main page of the Period Drama Review Archives.
+Furthermore, be sure to check out the other historical eras from our main page of the Period Drama Review Archives.
 From Ancient, Baroque, WWI, to Georgian, there are several period dramas just waiting for you to check out!

 The Edwardian Period (1901-1914) Period Drama Reviews